ehn-dcc-development/eu-dcc-hcert-spec/README.md

 ## Requirements and Design Principles

-The following requirements and principles has been used when designing the Electronic Health Certificates (EHC):
+The following requirements and principles has been used when designing the Electronic Health Certificate (HCERT):

   1. Electronic Health Certificates shall be carried by the holder and must have the ability to be securely validated off-line (using strong and proven cryptographic primitives).